-Andrew Morris got on a roll the other day and whacked out this tweetstorm describing the 3 key use cases for GreyNoise.
+Andrew Morris got on a roll the other day and whacked out this tweetstorm describing the three key use cases for GreyNoise.
 You can check out the original Twitter thread here.
 Enjoy!

 I looked up the IP address and, oh wow!
 It's just Shodan!
 GreyNoise already marked it as benign.
 No big deal.
 Paste a link in your ticket to the GreyNoise visualizer and move on.

-Let's say I look up an IP address and it comes back with this big scary red IP address and it says "malicious".
+Let's say I look up an IP address, and it comes back with this big scary red IP address that says "malicious."
 What does this mean?

 Well, this means that the IP is probably malicious (or was observed by GreyNoise doing something bad on our sensors), but whatever attack you're seeing is not targeted at *you specifically*.
 It was an opportunistic attack.
 Background noise.

 What if the IP address... doesn't come back at all?

 This means that we've never seen that IP scanning/crawling the Internet, and it doesn't belong to any benign business services.
 It actually *might* be targeted your organization specifically.
 Investigate.

 The GreyNoise Community API is rate limited to a few thousand lookups per day, but it's completely free and unauthenticated.
 As long as we continue to add enterprise customers and can afford to pay our staff and AWS bills, this will continue to be free.

 Note that you don't get context, raw data, metadata, or tags using the Community API.
 Sorry folks, we've gotta make our money somewhere.
 This is available in our Enterprise API.
 If you want this data via API, hit up our sales team.
 But hey, it's free.